InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Introduction and Related Work

 The key contributions of this letter are listed as follows: \begin{itemize} \item {We propose InGVIO, a symmetry-preserving invariant filter to fuse visual, inertial and raw GNSS data.
 InGVIO is fast due to a powerful albeit concise marginalization strategy.
-We open-source\footnote{The InGVIO code and links to download our fixed-wing datasets can be found in \textbf{{https://github.com/ChangwuLiu/InGVIO}}} InGVIO for the benefit of the community.} \item {We analyze the symmetry of the triple sensor system and propose GVIO has `infinitesimal' symmetry properties, being different from the VIO case.
-Moreover, we derive the degenerate motions of GVIO and prove InGVIO is intrinsically consistent.} \item {We compare InGVIO on public datasets to a well-known optimization-based algorithm to show its advantages among accuracy and time consumption.} \item{We propose open-sourced fixed-wing datasets to validate InGVIO, which provide another angle of view compared to existing datasets in the community.} \end{itemize}
+To the best of our knowledge, this is the first open-sourced invariant-filter-based platform\footnote{The InGVIO code and links to download our fixed-wing datasets and flight videos can be found in \textbf{https://github.com/ChangwuLiu/InGVIO}} for triple sensor fusion.} \item {We analyze and propose GVIO has `infinitesimal' symmetry properties, being different from the VIO case.
+All possible structures of the GVIO symmetry group are derived.
+Moreover, we provide the degenerate motions of GVIO and prove InGVIO is intrinsically consistent.} \item {We compare InGVIO on public datasets to a well-known optimization-based algorithm termed GVINS \cite{GVINS} to show its advantages among accuracy and speed.} \item{We propose open-sourced fixed-wing datasets to validate InGVIO with various satellite numbers, which are supplements to existing datasets in the community.} \end{itemize}